 There are currently two types of individual student support plans with standardized templates.
-We have individual accommodation plan and a individual education plan and these types of plans are used to help students overcome barriers for achievement and these barriers maybe learning and/or behavioral and/or environmental.
+We have an individual accommodation plan and an individual education plan.
+These types of plans are used to help students overcome barriers for achievement and these barriers maybe learning and/or behavioural and/or environmental.
 We have guidelines that we work with that were developed in 2022 and this is through a new handbook that reflects these changes with the new 2020 Education Act.